alexewerlof/micromustache/README.md

 A minimalist, fast and secure template engine with some handy additions.

-**Think of it as a sweet spot between plain text replacement and [Mustache](https://mustache.github.io/); Certainly not as logic-ful as [Handlebars](http://handlebarsjs.com/)!**
+**Think of it as a sweet spot between plain text interpolation and [Mustache](https://mustache.github.io/); Certainly not as logic-ful as [Handlebars](http://handlebarsjs.com/)!
+Sometimes a stricter syntax is the right boundary to limit complexity.**

 If variable interpolation is all you need, *micromustache* is a drop-in replacement for MustacheJS.

+* 2x-3x faster than MustacheJS
 * No dependencies
+* Does not aggressively cache internal parsing results and does not introduce memory leaks
-* Lightweight (~400 source lines of code. `npm run sloc`)
+* Lightweight (<400 source lines of code)
+* The core philosophy is to emit a meaningful error rather than silently proceeding with the wrong assumption
 * Secure.
-Works in CSP environments.
-In CSP, inline JavaScript as well as potentially harmful string-to-JS methods such as eval are not executed.
+Works in CSP environments (no usage of `eval()` or `new Function()`).
 * No regular expression.
 No risk for [regexp DDoS](https://medium.com/@liran.tal/node-js-pitfalls-how-a-regex-can-bring-your-system-down-cbf1dc6c4e02).
 * Minimalist!
-No fancy features and enough rope to hang the developer
+No fancy features and not enough rope to hang the developer (mustache.js caches tokens for all templates)
-* 2x-3x faster than Mustache
-* Does not aggressively cache internal parsing results and does not introduce memory leaks (mustache.js caches tokens for all templates)
 * The object accessor syntax is closer to JavaScript than Mustache
 * Uses `toString()` for values that have it
 * Pretty prints JSON values (extra to JS)
-* Prints +/- infinity (extra to JS) <-- edge case, remove it

------< I want null to be null just as JS.
-Maybe add an option to specially treat this if the user wants
------also the stringify should become faster

-* The core philosophy is to emit a meaningful error rather than silently proceeding with the wrong assumption
 * The errors are more aligned with JavaScript than Mustache
 * Works on string templates (and it actually improves its speed)
-* [Fully compatible](test/mustache-compatiblity.spec.js) with MustacheJS for **interpolation**
+* [Fully compatible](src/mustachejs.spec.js) with MustacheJS for **interpolation**
 * Works in node (CommonJS) and Browser (using CommonJS build tools like [Browserify](http://browserify.org/) or [WebPack](https://webpack.github.io/))
 * Well tested (full test coverage over 120+ tests)